Lip Cancer

 Lip reconstruction

 Lip reconstruction aims to achieve an aesthetically and functionally acceptable result for the lip.
-Lip can be reconstructed by carefully planning the surgery.
+The lip can be reconstructed by carefully planning the surgery.
 In this way, it is possible to maintain normal lip functions and to obtain a satisfactory appearance.
 The reconstruction method varies according to the surgeon’s experience, personal preferences, and the patient’s needs and preferences.
 Generally, special surgical techniques that reduce scarring are at the forefront of lip surgery.
-Especially, large tumors of the lip may require plastic surgeons.
+In particular, large tumors of the lip may require plastic surgery.

 Normalization after surgery